-The most important thing is the relationship between counsellor and client, and I aspire to offer a sincere and valuing relationship to all my clients.
-It is very important that we feel comfortable working together, as sometimes therapy can be difficult and challenging.
+The most important consideration is the relationship between counsellor and client: I endeavour to offer a sincere and valuing relationship to all my clients.
+It is important that we feel comfortable working together, as sometimes therapy can be difficult and challenging.
+If you would like a 15-minute conversation prior to committing, please let me know.

 Training, qualifications & experience